tylergreason/Stuff_To_Do_Map_Frontend/README.md

 - Make the app a Progressive Web App (PWA) to give the best experience possible on mobile.
 - Redo the main container on both desktop and mobile to use CSS grid or flexbox for easier alignment of elements.
 - Change the CSS for mobile to use touch actions instead of hover selectors.
+- Prevent users from reviewing their own attractions or from reviewing attractions more than once.